-The band, led by Harvard University Band Interim Director Mark Olson, is open to all brass, woodwind, and percussion players from both Harvard and the Greater Boston area, regardless of age or experience.
+The band, led by Director of Harvard University Band and Wind Ensemble Mark Olson, is open to all brass, woodwind, and percussion players from both Harvard and the Greater Boston area, regardless of age or experience.
 No audition necessary.
 Interested wind, brass, and percussion players are advised to come to the first rehearsal with instrument and, if possible, a folding music stand.

 If you think you'd like to join the band this summer, please register.
 For questions or more information, please call (617) 496-BAND (2263), see the Harvard Summer Pops Band website, or e-mail firstname.lastname@example.org.

 The chorus, founded in 1936, is led by Andrew Clark, Harvard University’s Director of Choral Activities.
 The ensemble is open by audition to Harvard Summer School students and Greater Boston community singers.
 The Summer Chorus performs masterworks each year with a professional orchestra and soloists in Sanders Theatre.
 Visit the Harvard Summer Chorus Facebook page or e-mail email@example.com for more information.

 The Harvard Summer School Orchestra is currently in its thirtieth season under the direction of Judith Zuckerman.
 Orchestral musicians of all ages are invited to audition.
 A Harvard affiliation is not required, and there is no fee for participation but participating musicians must be available for the entire Summer School term.
 The orchestra comprises approximately 60 players and performs works from the classical repertoire.

 For more information, please contact Judy Zuckerman at firstname.lastname@example.org.